adamh1ewp/course20/files/notes/notes-1-4.md

-Today we continue our dive deep into the foundations of how a neural net really works, by training one from scratch.
+Today we continue our dive deep into the foundations of how a
+NEURAL NET really works, by training one from SCRATCH.We look at the

-We look at the sigmoid function, and see why it is that it's needed for classification models.
+SIGMOID function,and see why it is that it's needed for CC models.
 We refactor our data input code to create batches, in the process learning about the `DataLoader` class.
-We also learn about a number of useful features of arrays and tensors in python, including `view` and the `@` operator.
+We also learn about a number of useful features of arrays and tensors in python, including `view` and the `@` operator.Then we look more closely at how gradients are calculated and used in a PyTorch training loop.
+We go from a simple single-layer network, to create our

-Then we look more closely at how gradients are calculated and used in a PyTorch training loop.
-We go from a simple single-layer network, to create our first "deep" network from scratch, by adding non-linearities (with ReLU) to our network!
+first "deep" network from scratch, by adding non-linearities (with ReLU) to our network!
 We discuss why we need deep networks to get good results in practice.

 Finally, we start looking at the `softmax` activation function, which is used in most non-binary classification models.